-The compliance pyramid on page two demonstrates the range of responses used by the ACCC in relation to its compliance and enforcement activities.
+The ACCC uses a range of compliance and enforcement tools in order to encourage compliance with the Competition and Consumer Act.
 In deciding which compliance or enforcement tool (or the combination of such tools) to use, the ACCC's first priority is always to achieve the best possible outcome for the community.